opf/openproject/docs/getting-started/my-account/README.md

 ## Email reminders

 To configure the email reminders which you receive from the system, navigate to **My account** and choose **Email reminders** in the menu.
-Your system administrator can also set them for you or [change](../../system-admin-guide/email/#email-notifications-settings) the global default settings.
+Your system administrator can also set them for you or change the global default settings.

-You can choose between several email notifications.
+You can choose between several email reminders.

 **Default: Enable daily email reminders: 2am, Monday - Friday.**

 You can choose to receive emails immediately, or only on certain days and times, temporarily pause reminder emails, or opt for no reminders at all.